adlnet/xapi-profiles/xapi-profiles-spec.md

 Name | Values
 ---- | ------
-`@id` | The identifier or short name of the template, in the form :name `name` | a language map of descriptive names for the statement template `definition` | A language map of descriptions of the purpose and usage of the statement template `deprecated` | Optional.
+`id` | The identifier or short name of the template, in the form :name `name` | a language map of descriptive names for the statement template `definition` | A language map of descriptions of the purpose and usage of the statement template `deprecated` | Optional.
 A boolean.
 If true, this template is deprecated.